Operating costs for the Oyster card system were significant, with each transaction placing a burden on the system.

 - Open standards requiring less customization enabling wider range of commercial and integration opportunities

-London is the cultural and commercial hub of Europe, drawing hundreds of thousands of visitors each year.
+London is the cultural and commercial hub of Europe, drawing tens of millions of visitors each year.
 In fact, every three days, the city adds the equivalent of one full Tube train – or roughly 100,000 new residents each year – to its rapidly growing population.
 An efficient and reliable public transportation system is imperative for this bustling metropolis of 8.5 million residents and its visitors.

 Continuous customer improvement and quality of service were the main drivers for the evolution to a cashless ticketing system that began over ten years ago.
 In partnership with Cubic Transportation Systems, TfL introduced the now-iconic Oyster smart card, which allowed customers to load passes or an electronic purse onto a smart card, resulting in the virtual removal of cash from the system.